 For a long time, Dutch shrimp was transported to Morocco to be peeled, because of lower labour costs, before it was distributed in Europe.
 In the Netherlands, not much was done with the shrimp peels because there was not much in stock.
 This changed with the opening of an automatic peeling centre in Groningen, the Netherlands.
 Now, the shrimp waste in the Netherlands amounts to 60,000 kilograms per week.

 In her project Crangon Crangon, Ruijzenaars adds this shrimp waste to a base glaze, using a material that is usually thrown away.
 Aside from the decorative effect the shrimp waste gives the glaze, the story behind it gives additional value.

 At a high temperature, the calcium in the shrimp peel fuses together with the glaze, while other organic materials burn.
 The calcium gives the glaze a whitish gleam.

 Ruijzenaars is currently experimenting with using the glaze on tableware.
-She uses the shrimp peels, which do not need to be processed, as a whole.
+She uses shrimp peels, which do not need to be processed, as a whole.
 She tries out different methods to create different effects.
-Ruijzenaars’ goal is to give insight in the processing of shrimp as well as the possibilities of the material.
+Ruijzenaars’ goal is to give insight into the processing of shrimp as well as the possibilities of the material.

 Information submitted by the maker and edited by the Future Materials Bank.